deavid/lprfl/src/014A_functions.md

 # Introducing Functions

 It might seem difficult to picture that sometimes the same piece of code needs to repeat in different places of the code, and it's not a loop what I'm talking about.

-The example programs I can add in this book have to be small so we can go line by line.
+The example programs I can add in this book have to be small, so we can go line by line.
 In reality, good useful programs have thousands of lines.
 It's hard to make something really useful in twenty lines with only the basic operations we learned.

 It might seem daunting to think about writing several thousand lines, but it is easier than it seems.
 We always start small, we keep adding pieces and after a few weeks it's easy to have those thousand lines.

 One of the applications I wrote, zzping, has nearly 7000 lines of code in it.
 And it has been only a hobby without much investment from my side.
 Programs get big very easily.

-Having all those instructions inside the "fn main() {...}" is very hard to follow.
+Having all those instructions inside the `fn main() {...}` is very hard to follow.
 It's similar to organizing stuff in your room or in the house.
-If all items of your house were in a single big box, trying to find anything there is nearly impossible, so we all use different drawers, stands and boxes to sort the stuff so we can locate it later.
+If all items of your house were in a single big box, trying to find anything there is nearly impossible, so we all use different drawers, stands and boxes to sort the stuff, so we can locate it later.

 In the same fashion, we split big programs into different files, so all related instructions that work towards a similar goal are near each other, and each file has its own tools there.

 We will see later on how to split into different files (in Rust, those are called modules), but now I want to explain how to sort stuff out inside a single file.

-Imagine we're doing some sort of program that tells the user interesting stuff and it has a menu:
+Imagine we're doing some sort of program that tells the user interesting stuff, and it has a menu:

 ```rust
 fn main() {